February 20, 2026 Update

 What's being considered as part of this project?

-The following is being considered as part of the Cliff Gilker Park Remediation Project.
+The following is part of the Cliff Gilker Park Remediation Project.

-• Decommission and replace Upper Waterfall Bridge and central Gorge Bridge
+- Decommission and replacement of the Upper Waterfall Bridge and central Gorge Bridge

 Note: The Cliff Gilker sports field, washroom building, playground, picnic area, parking lot, and entrance road will not be included in this project.